 people.
 Ubiquiti products are very commercial, so the internal interface is not

 intuitive.
 Good for Installers, but not the average layman.
 You'll need to be computer savvy.

-that, I had no problem following the detailed, step-by-step
+that, I'm no Brain Surgeon and I certainly had no problem following the detailed, step-by-step

 instructions in the video below.

 Instructional Video.
 You'll soon know whether or not you're

 up to the task.
 Even though the video is 4+ years old now,

 all the info is still current and applicable.